-- 1. Pass a math proficiency examination at the 90 percent level in NU 210 Fundamentals and Skills, and pass a dosage calculation examination at the beginning of each nursing performance course at the 90 percent level. - 2.
+- Pass a math proficiency examination at the 90 percent level in NU 210 Fundamentals and Skills, and pass a dosage calculation examination at the beginning of each nursing performance course at the 90 percent level. - 2.
 Pass all required clinical skills performance assessments at the 90 percent level or above. - 3.
 Earn a grade of C (2.00) or better in each required nursing theory course and a grade of "Pass" in each required nursing clinical (nursing performance course). - 4.
 Maintain a cumulative grade point average (GPA) of 3.00 or above. - 5.
-Maintain a nursing cumulative GPA of 2.70 or above beginning in the sophomore year of nursing courses. - 6.
+Maintain a nursing cumulative GPA of 2.70 or above for progression in the sophomore year of nursing courses, and for progression to the junior year.
+Maintain a nursing cumulative GA for progression from the junior year to the senior year of nursing, and for progression during the junior and senior years of nursing. - 6.
 Earn a grade of C (2.00) or better in each cognate course.
 Cognate courses include, but are not limited to, anatomy & physiology I & II, inorganic and organic chemistry, microbiology, nutrition, college-level mathematics, psychology, sociology, speech, statistics, service learning, and English composition. - 7.
 Complete with a passing grade all previous level courses (cognate and nursing) before progression to the next level. - 8.
 Repeat successfully all nursing and cognate courses in which the minimum grade (2.00) was not achieved.
 No more than two courses may be repeated, only one of which may be a nursing course.
-Courses may be repeated in the following combination: one nursing and one cognate, or two cognate courses. - 9.
-Fulfill any remedial contracts specified by the department. - 10.
+Courses may be repeated in the following combination: one nursing and one cognate, or two cognate courses.

+- 9. Fulfill any remedial contracts specified by the department. - 10.
 Present annual verification of current CPR certification and tuberculosis screening. - 11.
 Demonstrate the personal qualifications necessary to the professional practice of nursing as evaluated by the Department of Nursing faculty. - 12.
-Participate in scheduled and random drug screening and background checking as required. - 13.
-Achieve a score equal to or greater than the national average on each required ATI test. - 14.
-Pass the sophomore and junior level examinations prior to progressing to the junior and senior levels respectively.
+Participate in scheduled and random drug screening and background checking as required. - Achieve a score equal to or greater than the national average on each required ATI test.